Apple’s $1T dreams are on hold as it misses on iPhone sales in the holiday quarter

 But while iPhone sales this year were about flat (down about 1% to be exact), revenue from the iPhone rose 13% year-over-year.
 That means Apple is finding ways to get more revenue out of the same number of units, so it may indeed be finding demand for higher-priced phones amid the usual consumer appetite for new iPhones.
 That higher average selling price means that Apple may have indeed succeeded in unlocking a new tier of consumer demand for higher-priced products, and its three-pronged approach may end up paying off in the end — though it still has to figure out how to ignite that massive upgrade cycle among the rest of its consumer base.

 Despite the release of the iPhone X, which was accompanied by a wave of positive reviews and seen as Apple’s interpretation of what a next-generation smartphone looks like, Apple wasn’t able to create the so-called “supercycle” that would prompt a massive wave of new iPhone upgrades — leading to a bit of a collective shrug from Wall Street as everything else about hit on target.
 Despite looking to unlock a new, higher-priced tier to tap potential demand for early-adopters, Apple wasn’t able to see the kind of massive wave that a new size of phones brought.
-The stock didn’t really go anywhere following the report, which looked good on the financial front but not as spectacular on the unit sales front.
+Apple’s guidance for the second quarter also fell lighter than what Wall Street expected.

-Apple needed a very big quarter to make that final push to $1 trillion, and it didn’t quite get there.
-The stock rose about 2%, which by Apple standards adds more than $10 billion to its market cap, but its market cap still stands at around $860 billion.
+Apple’s executives still had to do a little bit of explaining as to what was going on during hte earnings call.
+Still, Apple needed a very big quarter to make that final push to $1 trillion, and it didn’t quite get there.
+By Apple standards, this adds more than $10 billion to its market cap, but its market cap still stands at around $860 billion.
 By contrast, Apple’s last report — which was a blowout by even Apple standards — sent the stock skyrocketing and its market cap over $900 billion.

 Here’s the scorecard:

-Note: Update: With the call ongoing, Apple’s stock is now up around 3% after starting off with a slight decline.
-The company on the call offered some additional guidance on the iPhone, and the company offered some optimistic growth for the iPhone — which, while Apple has an array of other products, is its key driver.
-While Apple offered weaker-than-expected guidance, it looks like investors may be shrugging this off with some positive signals on the iPhone.